AlainCo/python-prolog-demo/README.md

 ## bug in consult on windows
 I've found a bug with prolog.consult() on Windose.
 The backslash of windows paths are considered as escape by prolog. no way to change that as the path is built by pyswip using Path.

-The `PyswiplUtil.consult()` does nearly the same, but escaping the backslash...
+The `PyswipUtil.consult()` does nearly the same, but escaping the backslash...
 I've posted a message on pyswip googlegroup...
 Also it does all relative to the prolog folder, and the folder

 ## initialization of SWI Prolog...
 ther is a problem to initialize SWI Prolog when using pyinstaller... you need to package the installation folder of SWI Prolog, and adjuste some environment variables with pyinstaller informations...

-now it is done in prolog/init_pyswipl.py module . you have to import it before importing pyswip.
+now it is done in prolog/init_pyswip.py module . you have to import it before importing pyswip.

 # TODO:
 * Find things to do